adrianboca/openalgo-python-library/docs/TECHNICAL_INDICATORS_SUMMARY.md

 ---

-**🎯 Mission Accomplished**: OpenAlgo now has a world-class technical analysis library matching the capabilities of TradingView, AmiBroker, and NinjaTrader, with the simplicity of Pine Script and the performance of compiled C code.
+**🎯 Mission Accomplished**: OpenAlgo now has a world-class technical analysis library matching the capabilities of professional trading platforms, with intuitive syntax and the performance of compiled C code.

 **🚀 Ready for Production**: The library is fully tested, documented, and ready for professional algorithmic trading applications.